 The crux of the whole story is Jojo’s three relationships and how they develop overtime: One with his mother, the other with his imaginary tyrant friend, and finally the one with his captive.

 I already covered the first two.
 The third is where it gets more interesting.

 During my first viewing, JJR had already won the Best Adapted Screenplay at the Oscars, but one scene was a head scratcher: the one where Jojo writes a fake letter addressed to Elsa.

 He reads the letter out loud, pretending it’s from Nathan, Elsa’s fiance.
 Basically, Jojo wanted to convince her that Nathan didn’t love her anymore and wanted to call off the engagement.

 This reduces Elsa to tears.
 Garbage thing to do, that.

 But I remember thinking, “Who in the right mind would fall for that?
-It was such an obvious petty lie made by an immature 10-year-old.
+It was such an obvious petty lie made up by an immature 10-year-old.
 Elsa took it at face value for no discernible reason.”

 I didn’t know what was worse, Jojo’s personality or the writing.

 Elsa knew her fiance was dead all along.
 She knew Jojo falsified the letter.
 Elsa didn’t cry because she thought Nathan hated her.

-She cried because that letter was a projection of Jojo’s own thoughts and she saw that Jojo didn’t love her back.
+She cried because the letter was a projection of Jojo’s own thoughts and she saw that Jojo didn’t love her back.

 The nature of her love towards him is a bit obscure.
 Is it romantic or maternal?

 If it’s romantic, it’s peculiar considering Jojo hadn’t started puberty yet (Elsa is in her late teens).

 If it’s maternal, it’s reasonable because Elsa took after Jojo’s mother, i.e. her savior who provided her with shelter during the Holocaust.

 But if it was strictly maternal, why would she see Jojo as a stand-in for Nathan?
 Jojo only saw Elsa as a replacement for Inge (his deceased sister).
 Elsa was occupying Inge’s room, after all.